Although the Doctorate of Occupational Therapy (OTD) prepares students to practice occupational

 Students who are

-interested should simultaneously apply to both the MOT and PhD programs.
-Students apply to the MOT Program through OTCAS and to the PhD program through the OSU Graduate School, checking the box on
+interested should simultaneously apply to both the OTD and PhD programs.
+Students apply to the OTD Program through OTCAS and to the PhD program through the OSU Graduate School, checking the box on

-the Graduate School application for MOT/PhD.
+the Graduate School application for OTD/PhD.
 This PhD application requires 3 letters of

 reference and a second personal statement that describes a student’s interest